Reconstructing thermal states using dimensionally limited probes : A Model for Limited Control & Memory in Quantum Thermodynamics: Abstract

 \section{Abstract}

-Whilst the complexity of acquiring knowledge of a quantum state has been extensively studied in the fields of quantum tomography and quantum learning, a physical understanding of the role of knowledge in quantum thermodynamics is lacking.
-Knowledge is central to thermodynamics as exemplified by the Maxwell's demon thought experiment where a demonic agent is able to extract paradoxical amounts of work--reconciled by the cost of acquiring this knowledge.
-In this work, we address this gap by extending known unitary models for the acquisition of quantum knowledge to account for the resources an agent has access to; in particular the dimension of their probe system.
-We view an agent's knowledge of a quantum state as their ability to reconstruct it unitarily.
-In our model an agent correlates an unknown $d$-dimensional system with copies of a lower $k$-dimensional probe, which they then use to reconstruct estimates of the state in $d$-dimensional memories.
-We find that this framework is a unitary representation of coarse-grained POVMs, connecting thermodynamics and state estimation.
-As applications it allows us to investigate the role of knowledge in work extraction and state transformation.
+Whilst the complexity of acquiring knowledge of a quantum state has been extensively studied in the fields of quantum tomography and quantum learning, a physical understanding of its operational role and cost in quantum thermodynamics is lacking.
+Knowledge is central to thermodynamics, as exemplified by Maxwell's demon thought experiment, where a demonic agent is able to extract paradoxical amounts of work -- reconciled by the thermodynamic costs of acquiring this knowledge.
+In this work, we address this gap by extending unitary models of measurement to incorporate the resources available to an agent.
+We view an agent's knowledge of a quantum state as their ability to reconstruct it unitarily given access to states with partial knowledge of the \textit{true} state.
+In our model, an agent correlates an unknown $d$-dimensional system, with copies of a $k$-dimensional probe ($k\le d$), which are then used to unitarily reconstruct an \textit{estimate} state in $d$-dimensional memories.
+We find that this framework is a unitary representation of coarse-grained POVMs.
+As an application, we investigate the role of knowledge in an extended Szilard Engine scenario.